-It’s critical to focus on helping customers extract value from your products and services now.
-That’s why your technology team needs to do all it can to leverage existing systems and products to improve the customer experience and retain customers.
-If you’re already a Salesforce customer, here’s how your tech team can accomplish this now.
+Business priorities have shifted from playing offense to defense.
+It is a critical time to focus on helping customers extract value from your products and services.
+That’s why your technology team needs to do all they can to leverage existing Salesforce products to improve the customer experience and retain customers.
+Here’s how they can accomplish this now.

-Get started: Salesforce can help you stand up a central resource centre fast.
-We provide businesses with free access to Community Cloud so they can quickly build a self-service help centre portal for COVID-19 response.
+Salesforce can help you stand up a central resource center fast.
+We provide businesses with free access to Community Cloud so they can quickly build a self-service help center portal for COVID-19 response.
 You can sign up to get more info, and don’t forget to review the Quick Start Guide.

 With the rapid shift to working from home, your customer’s day is likely filled with homeschooling children or doing chores.
 This means interactions happen on their mobile phone.
 Now is the time to optimise your mobile experience through either responsive web pages or native mobile apps.